MadalinTheGrey/MaT_TitireziiZburatori/README.md

 ### Backend

+**Database**

+Made using postgresql because of its full ACID compliance and great performance for frequent write operations.
+The database contains tables for users, roles, appointments, supplies and orders leading to a grand total of 8 tables.

+The app contains a database initialization script that creates the mentioned tables, inserts some default data and adds some basic constraints.

 **Login and authorization**:

-- Login is performed using JSON web tokens.
-After the user enters their login data and login is performed successfully a token is generated containing the user's id, email and roles and sent back in a json.
+Login is performed using JSON web tokens.
+After the user enters their login data, and login is performed successfully, a token is generated, containing the user's id, email and roles, and sent back in a json.

-- When a user tries to access a protected route they must provide a header named "authorization" which contains the string "Bearer " followed by the token received during login.
+When a user tries to access a protected route they must provide a header named "authorization" which contains the string "Bearer " followed by the token received during login.

-**Route documentation**:

-All routes return a status code and:

-- on success: a json with the "message" field usually confirming the action took place successfully.
-- on error: a json with the "error" and eventually "details" fields.
-  If the return field is missing from the details for a route this is all the route returns.
+Even if a user is logged in they will not be able to access certain routes if they lack the necessary role to do so.
+The client role is provided by default while the admin role is only obtainable when an admin deems it necessary.

+**Appointments**

+Endpoints for managing appointments are provided, allowing users to create and view their own appointments.
+Admins can view every appointment and leave a review deciding whether to approve or reject the appointment.
+All requests require the user to be authenticated via JWT.
+The API validates received input, ensures role based access and handles files related to appointments.

 POST